Skip to content

 28. Baby Sitting

 People who like children and have a lot of leisure time in hand can easily start a babysitting business.
-Babysitting is simply taking care of other’s children in the absence of their parents.
+Babysitting is simply taking care of other children in the absence of their parents.
 This home-based business is simply offering your clients peace of mind about their child in terms of qualifications and security.
 It is a good money-making business for ladies in Nigeria.

-29. Start a Mobile Food Truck Business
+29. Mobile Food Truck Business

 A person having minimum experience in the food service industry can initiate this venture in the city area of Nigeria.
 From food trucks, you can sell frozen and packaged items like ice cream, soft drinks, sweets, and snacks or you can go for cooked items with a specific menu including breakfast, Tiffin, and lunch.